 Carefully lower 6–8 donut holes into the hot oil.
 Cook for 1–2 minutes, then flip and cook for 1–2 minutes more, or until golden brown all over.

-If you are frying the centers of hole donuts, don’t bother rolling them together like I did (see above how they don’t stay together!)—just make teeny tiny donut holes!
+If you are frying the centers of whole donuts, don’t bother rolling them together like I did (see photo above; they don’t stay together!)—just make teeny tiny donut holes!

 Toss the cooked donut holes with sugar, and serve while still warm.